Why women live longer than men (Part 4 of Your Brain at 100).

 I concur: the stresses and strains of having two boys under two with no extended family on hand quickly took its toll on my mental health.
 I only hope the fact I snuck my two in just after the magic age of 33 will somehow counterbalance the strain!

-Children reduce life expectancy in dads too!
+Big families reduce life expectancy in dads, too!

 Like an apple a day, oestrogen protects and keeps the doctor away